kiranmarishetti/kiranmarishetti/README.md

 ## 🐳 Dockerized Applications

-Containerized applications using Docker images and Docker Compose for consistent deployments.
+Containerized applications using Docker and Docker Compose for consistent deployments across environments.

 ---